-One of the best ways to save money each month is to stop wasting food.
-How can we avoid wasting food?
-In this post, I share 8 ideas for making the most out of the food you buy.
+The best way to save money on your grocery bill each month is to avoid wasting food.
+In this post, I share 8 ideas for getting the most out of the food you buy.

-1. Put a mental price tag on the food you throw away.
+1. Calculate the cost of the food you throw away.

 When I get rid of a piece of clothing, a piece of furniture, or any other material good, I'm always cognizant of how much it cost and whether it was worth the investment.
 But I never used to think the same way about food.

 I started to mentally tally up the cost of the food I was throwing away, and I noticed that it really adds up.